 An experienced broker can walk you through due diligence and point out any interesting details or red flags to be aware of before the sale is finalized.

 Field due diligence is typically fairly time-consuming and detailed.
 It tends to only be done when the deal is actually viable.
 However, that doesn’t mean that you can’t walk away from the deal if due diligence unearths information that changes your opinion about the sale.

-Due diligence puts everything on the table so that you as the buyer have a clear view of exactly the investment you are making.
+Due diligence puts everything on the table so that you as the buyer have a clear view of exactly the investment you are making and the return on investment you may expect to receive.
 It isn’t something to rush through.

 This CPA firm due diligence checklist covers 10 crucial aspects of due diligence to check before purchasing a CPA firm: